 - Created by Notre Dame Theology Professor.

 - Eight weeks in duration, with one week for orientation.

 - All lecture text and required reading available in course.

 - Supplemental readings are provided to encourage further exploration of topic, internet links provided for all readings.

-- Weekly moderated chat sessions with students in the course.
+- Facilitator moderated chat sessions with students in the course.

-5 to 8 hours a week (time varies from student to student depending on your learning style and schedule.)
+5 to 8 hours per week, depending on your learning style and schedule.

-A Certificate of Completion awarding 55 Contact Hours will be sent upon completion of all the course requirements.
+A certificate of completion awarding 55 contact hours will be sent upon completion of all course requirements.